aleshaleksey/fansys23/08-spell-list.md

 |Material|Petals of a yellow rose|-2(31)
 |Save|CHA|

-**Description**: The target gains immunity to: "paralysed", "immobilised", "stunned", "catatonic", "grappled", "restrained".
+**Description**: The target gains immunity to: "paralysed", "possessed", "dominated", "immobilised", "incapacitated, "stunned", "catatonic", "grappled", "restrained", or "aphonic".
+Furthermore, its walk, swim, climb and fly speed cannot be reduced below its base speed for that modality by any means except the "crippled" conditioned.

 **Upcast**: For every MP die above 6, the duration increases by 1 hour.